-An important thing to remember is that young children do not need large quantities of food (see visual guide of portion sizes below), which is why they seem to reject a lot of what we offer them.
-Below are some simple strategies to help manage fussy eating behaviours.
+An important thing to remember is that young children do not need large quantities of food (see our visual guide to portion sizes below), which is why they seem to reject a lot of what we offer them.
+Here are some simple strategies to help manage fussy eating behaviours.

 1. Try to stop talking about food altogether

 Asking (or begging) them to eat something, or promising ice cream as a reward for eating some veggies can encourage fussy behaviour.

 2. Let them get hungry

 Even if this entails them missing a meal.
 If they are hungry you are in a stronger position to get them to eat what you are offering.